Meranoplus bicolor

 Meranoplus bicolor, is a species of ant of the subfamily Myrmicinae.
 It is found in many Asian countries, where its habitats range from open grasslands to open-canopy forests.
 They nest in soil, usually at the base of plants.
 The nest opening is a simple hole, but it can sometimes have multiple openings.
 Workers forage on the ground as well as on plants, where they exploit extrafloral nectaries and tend to aphids.

-In 2021, Filipino–Canadian antkeeper, singer and comedian Mikey Bustos discovered that the ant lives in the Philippines.
-He shared his findings on his YouTube channel AntsCanada in this video.

 Distribution

-Meranoplus bicolor is native to Pakistan, India, Nepal, Bangladesh, Bhutan, Tibet, southern China, Taiwan, Myanmar, Thailand, Laos, Vietnam, Malaysia, Sumatra, Java, Sri Lanka, and possibly the Philippines.
-It has been found in Borneo, New Zealand, Louisiana, and Canada.
+Meranoplus bicolor is native to Pakistan, India, Nepal, Bangladesh, Bhutan, Tibet, southern China, Taiwan, Myanmar, Thailand, Laos, Vietnam, Malaysia, Sumatra, Java, Sri Lanka, and the Philippines.
+It has also been found in Borneo, Singapore, New Zealand, and Louisiana.

+In 2021, Filipino–Canadian YouTuber and antkeeper Mikey Bustos, known in the internet as AntsCanada, was credited for discovering the presence of the species in the Philippines, after his findings were verified by Dr. David General, an ant taxonomist and myrmecologist from the University of the Philippines.
+It is the 555th ant species discovered in the country.